Whether you have just one dog or cat, or you’re a professional dog groomer, you know how important it is to keep your pet clean and groomed.

 How to Put Blades on Dog Clippers

-Putting blades on dog clippers varies depending on the clipper and blade you are using.
+Putting blades on dog clippers varies depending on the hair clipper brand, as well as the clipper and blade type you are using.
 Some blades screw on while others snap on.
 It’s best to read the instructions included with your clipper and blade.

 If you need help with choosing blades for grooming dogs, call us at 800.786.4751.